ShahjalalShohag/Competitive-Programming-A-Complete-Guideline/README.md

   Many of us set this goal like I wanna be red and continuously **looking at the goal** and not enjoying our **current** hard works.
 I am not red but I can guarantee myself that when I will be red I will be happy for a day or two and will get used to it.
 So what was my 3-4 years of hard work all about?
 Just a day of excitement?
 I don't believe in so.
 Wouldn't it be great if I could live those 3-4 years of my life with excitement?
 Well yes.
 This is what I am currently doing.
 I am living in the present, working hard and whether I become successful or not I will still be happy as I was **alive** throughout the whole process and lived my life to the fullest.

   May you find that something that you have been looking for throughout your life!
+- ### The Secret
+  Not everyone has the privilege to do the things that they enjoy to do.
+If you have that privilege, then its really cool.
+But most of the people don't have that privilege.
+So "Instead of doing things you enjoy, learn to enjoy the things you do".
+And CP is one of the things that you can easily fall in love with.

+- ### Seriously vs Sincerely
+  If you find yourself approaching thing too seriously, like its no fun playing a game if you take it "too seriously".
+So if you want to have fun, you should switch to approching things sincerely, like you are still gonna give it all, but you are gonna recognize that this is a game and you are gonna try and enjoy yourself while doing it.
+This philosophy also applies in CP.
+Watch [this](https://www.youtube.com/watch?v=FbSNfj2S6Pw) for more.
 - ### Which language should I use for CP?

    Most Competitive Programmers (more than 95%) use C++ mostly because its quite faster than other languages and it has some great built-in libraries(Standard Template Library (STL)) to ease your life.
 There are also many [other reasons](https://www.quora.com/Why-do-competitive-programmers-prefer-to-use-C++-instead-of-Java-in-the-programming-contests) for using C++.